SastraNababan/javascript-tutorial-id/1-js/04-object-basics/01-object/article.md

 As we see from the code, the assignment to a primitive `5` is ignored.

-That can become a source of bugs and even vulnerabilies if we intent to store arbitrary key-value pairs in an object, and allow a visitor to specify the keys.
+That can become a source of bugs and even vulnerabilities if we intend to store arbitrary key-value pairs in an object, and allow a visitor to specify the keys.

-In that case the visitor may choose "__proto__" as the key, and the assignment logic will be ruined (as shown above).
+In that case the visitor may choose `__proto__` as the key, and the assignment logic will be ruined (as shown above).

-There exist a way to make objects treat `__proto__` as a regular property, we'll cover it later, but first we need to know more about objects to understand it.
+There is a way to make objects treat `__proto__` as a regular property, which we'll cover later, but first we need to know more about objects.

-There's another data structure [Map](info:map-set-weakmap-weakset), that we'll learn in the chapter <info:map-set-weakmap-weakset>, which supports arbitrary keys.
-Also
+There's also another data structure [Map](info:map-set), that we'll learn in the chapter <info:map-set>, which supports arbitrary keys.
 ````